RouteWorks/routeworks.github.io/README.md

 # Project Overview

 RouterArena is the first open platform enabling comprehensive evaluation and comparison of LLM routers.
-The platform features:

-- **Principled Dataset**: 8,400 queries across 9 domains and 44 categories using Dewey Decimal Classification and Bloom's taxonomy
-- **Multi-Dimensional Metrics**: Arena Score, Cost Ratio, Optimality, Latency, and Robustness evaluation
-- **Automated Framework**: Support for both academic and commercial routers with real-time leaderboard updates
-- **Fair Comparison**: Unified evaluation protocol for transparent and reproducible results
+Check out the [website](https://routeworks.github.io) for more details.

 ## Research Team